sblakedev/Project-3/README.md

 * After entering username and getting user validation, program asks for username again
     * Put a break in to if statement in while loop.

+* TypeError: object of type 'Worksheet' has no len()

 #### Lighthouse Report
 ![Lightouse Report](assets/images/readme/LighthouseReport.PNG)